BenjaminWills/programming-notes/Databricks/Databricks.md

 The `%fs` magic command (`filesystem`) allows us to run file system commands.

+Every notebook comes with the `dbutils` library, that allows for interaction with databricks direclty from `python`.

 A `notebook` can be viewed as a **[job](#jobs)** that can be **scheduled**, and triggered by some cloud services too.

 Note that we _cannot_ run any cells without a `cluster`, all data that is uploaded to a `notebook` goes to a `cluster` that the `notebook` runs on.